How to Draw Electrical Diagrams

 Change Line Style

-If you want to change the type of line you're drawing, select a line type from the Line Shape drop down.
+If you want to change the type of line you're drawing, select a different line type from the drop down for the Line Tool.

 If you right click on a line, you can change its line shape even after you've added it to the page and add or remove arrowheads if you need.